mokurin000/vndb_chinese_translation/tags/readme.md

 Protagonist's Blood-related Sister as a Heroine not applicable	|	Protagonist's Blood-related Sister as a 女主角 not applicable	|
 Protagonist's Body not applicable, not searchable	|	Protagonist's Body not applicable, not searchable	|
 Protagonist's Boss as a Heroine	|	Protagonist's Boss as a 女主角	|
-Protagonist's Boss as Hero	|	Protagonist's Boss as Hero	|
+Protagonist's Boss as Hero	|	Protagonist's Boss as 男主角	|
-Protagonist's Boyfriend as a Hero	|	Protagonist's Boyfriend as a Hero	|
+Protagonist's Boyfriend as a Hero	|	Protagonist's Boyfriend as a 男主角	|
-Protagonist's Brother as a Hero	|	Protagonist's Brother as a Hero	|
+Protagonist's Brother as a Hero	|	Protagonist's Brother as a 男主角	|
-Protagonist's Childhood Friend as a Hero	|	Protagonist's Childhood Friend as a Hero	|
+Protagonist's Childhood Friend as a Hero	|	Protagonist's Childhood Friend as a 男主角	|
 Protagonist's Childhood Friend as a Heroine	|	Protagonist's Childhood Friend as a 女主角	|
 Protagonist's Clothing and Accessories not applicable, not searchable	|	Protagonist's Clothing and Accessories not applicable, not searchable	|
-Protagonist's Cousin as a Hero	|	Protagonist's Cousin as a Hero	|
+Protagonist's Cousin as a Hero	|	Protagonist's Cousin as a 男主角	|
 Protagonist's Cousin as a Heroine	|	Protagonist's Cousin as a 女主角	|
 Protagonist's Daughter as a Heroine not applicable	|	Protagonist's Daughter as a 女主角 not applicable	|
 Protagonist Selection	|	Protagonist Selection	|
 Protagonist's Employee as a Heroine	|	Protagonist's Employee as a 女主角	|
-Protagonist's Employee as Hero	|	Protagonist's Employee as Hero	|
+Protagonist's Employee as Hero	|	Protagonist's Employee as 男主角	|
-Protagonist's Ex as a Hero	|	Protagonist's Ex as a Hero	|
+Protagonist's Ex as a Hero	|	Protagonist's Ex as a 男主角	|
 Protagonist's Ex as a Heroine	|	Protagonist's Ex as a 女主角	|
-Protagonist's Father as a Hero not applicable	|	Protagonist's Father as a Hero not applicable	|
+Protagonist's Father as a Hero not applicable	|	Protagonist's Father as a 男主角 not applicable	|
-Protagonist's Fiance as a Hero	|	Protagonist's Fiance as a Hero	|
+Protagonist's Fiance as a Hero	|	Protagonist's Fiance as a 男主角	|
 Protagonist's Fiancee as a Heroine	|	Protagonist's Fiancee as a 女主角	|
 Protagonist's Full Sister as a Heroine	|	Protagonist's Full Sister as a 女主角	|
 Protagonist's Gender not applicable, not searchable	|	Protagonist's Gender not applicable, not searchable	|
 Protagonist's Girlfriend as a Heroine	|	Protagonist's Girlfriend as a 女主角	|
-Protagonist's Grandfather as a Hero	|	Protagonist's Grandfather as a Hero	|
+Protagonist's Grandfather as a Hero	|	Protagonist's Grandfather as a 男主角	|
 Protagonist's Grandmother as a Heroine	|	Protagonist's Grandmother as a 女主角	|
 Protagonist's Hair not applicable, not searchable	|	Protagonist's Hair not applicable, not searchable	|
 Protagonist's Half-sister as a Heroine	|	Protagonist's Half-sister as a 女主角	|
-Protagonist's Husband as a Hero	|	Protagonist's Husband as a Hero	|
+Protagonist's Husband as a Hero	|	Protagonist's Husband as a 男主角	|
-Protagonist's Kouhai as a Hero	|	Protagonist's Kouhai as a Hero	|
+Protagonist's Kouhai as a Hero	|	Protagonist's Kouhai as a 男主角	|
 Protagonist's Kouhai as a Heroine	|	Protagonist's Kouhai as a 女主角	|
 Protagonist's Mother as a Heroine not applicable	|	Protagonist's Mother as a 女主角 not applicable	|
 Protagonist's Niece as a Heroine	|	Protagonist's Niece as a 女主角	|